Almost 40 tips for Starting an Architecture Firm

 1. Leave your current practice on good terms

 Whenever possible, make sure you leave your current practice on good terms with all of the partners.
-You’ve already been cultivating a relationship over the years that you’ve been working with one another.
-In fact, they might be able to help you get started by giving you a small project that they were going to turn down.
-In some cases, they could even be your mentor and help you through any issues with your business.
+Throughout your time being employed at a firm, you've been developing a network of colleagues and friends.
+In many instances, project managers, architects, and partners at your current firm might be able to help you get started by giving you a small project that they were going to turn down.
+Most importantly, they could even be your mentor and help you through any issues with your business.

-Aside from being the owner and president of the company, you’ll also have to take on all of the other roles of the business until you’re in a position to hire an accountant, human resources, and other architects.
-For example, as a firm with only two people, Mike assumes the role of the lead designer, draftsman, receptionist, custodian, and so on.
+Aside from being the owner and president of the company, you’ll also have to take on all of the other roles of the business until you’re in a position to hire an accountant, marketing professional, human resources, and other architects.
+Unless you've saved or found a line of credit to start your firm, your firm will most likely start off with either a few people or solo.
+For example, as a firm with only two people, Mike assumes the role of the lead designer, draftsman, receptionist, custodian of the building he owns and runs his practice from, and so on.

 3. Time management will be difficult